thomasij813/easily-breezily-react/README.md

 After downloading the boilerplate into your project directory, run `npm install` to download the dependencies.

-To run the server, open a terminal, navigate to the root of your project directory, and run `node server.js`.
+To run the server, open a terminal, navigate to the root of your project directory, and run `nodemon server.js`.
 To see your app, go to localhost:3000 in your browswer.

 The package.json file contains two scripts for compiling Sass:

--To do a one time compile, type npm run build-css into your terminal.
+-To do a one time compile, type `npm run build-css` into your terminal.
--To watch your Sass directory and compile on file changes, type npm run watch-css.
+-To watch your Sass directory and compile on file changes, type `npm run watch-css`.

 ### References